Male Breast Reduction: 4 Reasons Gynecomastia Is On the Rise

 Mr Richard Maxwell, a highly skilled and fully qualified Plastic Surgeon in Melbourne and Williamstown, will be happy to meet with you and discuss the pros, cons, recovery details and surgery scheduling options with you regarding your Gynecomastia surgery.

-If you’d like to know more about procedures and Mr Maxwell, one of Melbourne’s most experienced Specialist Plastic Surgeons and a specialist for men’s cosmetic and plastic surgery procedures including facelifts, body lifts, male breast reduction, scrotum tuck surgery and corrective hand surgery, submit a confidential enquiry form or phone our Patient Care Advisors during clinic hours on (03) 8849 1462.
+If you’d like to know more about procedures and Mr Maxwell, one of Melbourne’s most experienced Specialist Plastic Surgeons and a specialist for men’s cosmetic and plastic surgery procedures including facelifts, body lifts, and male breast reduction, submit a confidential enquiry form or phone our Patient Care Advisors during clinic hours on (03) 8849 1462.

 Dr Maxwell sees both men and women for breast, body, nose and face surgery in his consulting rooms in Hawthorn East and Williamstown.